-Trash truck catches fire, closes southbound I-25 off-ramp to Belleview
+Southbound I-25 off-ramp to Belleview reopens after trash truck catches fire

 RTD officials said the fire was not affecting service in the area.
 There were no injuries and it's not known how the fire started.

-The fire was not affecting southbound traffic, but the Belleview off-ramp was closed, the Colorado Department of Transportation said.
-There was no estimate for when it would reopen.
+The fire was not affecting southbound traffic, but the Belleview off-ramp was closed for several hours, causing long delays in the area, the Colorado Department of Transportation said.